mediasp/openimp-api/README.md

 # OpenIMP API Client

-Client for communicating with OpenIMP APIs, such as that used by Consilidated Independent.
+Client for communicating with OpenIMP APIs, such as that used by Consolidated Independent.

 ## Hello, World